G-Code Programming

 Work Offsets

 Use work offsets to program move targets that are relative to a fixed point in space when you do not know the absolute coordinates of those move targets.
 Use the G53, G54, G55, G56, G57, G58, and G59 G-codes to use work offsets.
-Refer to the Work Offsets section on the Motion Functions page for more information.
+Refer to the Position and Work Offset Functions on the page for more information.

 G54, G55, G56, G57, G58, and G59 G-codes: Enable work offsets